Mathematician90/data/README.md

 * In RStudio: setwd("/home/yourname")
 * Use source("run_analysis.R") command in RStudio
 * You will find two output files are generated in the current working directory: mergedcleaneddata.txt: it contains a dataframe called MergedCleanedData with 10299x68 dimension, datasetaverages.txt : it contains a dataframe called averages with 180x68 dimension.
 * Use data <- read.table("datasetaverages.txt") command in RStudio to read the file.
-There are 6 activities in total and 30 subjects in total, so we have 180 rows with all combinations for each of the 66 features.